-- Foreign exchange derivatives: non-deliverable OTC currency options, non-deliverable currency forwards; and - Interest rate derivatives: interest rate swaps
+- Foreign exchange derivatives: non-deliverable OTC currency options, non-deliverable currency forwards; and - Interest rate derivatives: interest rate swaps; and - Bullion derivatives: bullion margin contracts.

 The tables below analyse the Group's derivative financial liabilities as at 31 December that will be settled on a net basis into relevant maturity groupings based on the remaining period at the balance sheet date to the contractual maturity date.
 The amounts disclosed in the table are the contractual undiscounted cash flows of derivatives with net negative fair value.